-Deadlines for submitting this application are as follows:
+The deadlines for submitting this application are as follows:

-- May graduation......
-October 15 - August graduation......
+- May graduation.....October 15

+- August graduation......
 April 15

+- December graduation......
+June 15

-Failure to submit this application on time may result in postponement of the conferring of the degree until the next graduation period.
+Failure to submit this application on time may result in postponement of the conferring of the degree until the next graduation event.
 Participation in commencement exercises requires the fulfillment of all degree requirements.
 Students with outstanding financial obligations to the University will not receive their diploma until all obligations have been met.